 - What about my stuff that didn’t sell?

 At Gen Con Indy it is in Rooms 130 – 133 in the Main Convention Center, directly across from the dealer’s room.

 At other conventions, please check their website for the room location.

 While there are similarities among live gave auctions, they all have their own little differences.
 For a description of how Gen Con works refer to this page.
 For other auctions, you should read up on their procedures on their site.

-A game auction usually has everything in hobby gaming.
-In addition to various types of games, you may see accessories, spare parts, rulebooks, adventures, figures and paints, collectible cards, video games, computer games, and more.
-Related items such as Star Trek and Star Wars memorabilia, fiction and reference books, toys, artworks and sculpture, and of course comic books can be a part of a game auction also.
+A game auction can include everything in hobby gaming.
+In addition to various types of games, you may see accessories, spare parts, rulebooks, adventures, figures, paints, collectible cards, video games, computer games, and more.
+Related items such as Star Trek and Star Wars memorabilia, toys, artworks, and of course comic books can be a part of a game auction also.
 As a general rule they do not accept food or living beings of any sort, Humanoid or otherwise.

 Gen Con has additional restrictions: